 Mirtazapine — Mirtazapine is another antidepressant.
 This drug changes the levels of several neurochemicals in the brain, including serotonin.
 Mirtazapine has antianxiety and sedative effects and may be especially effective in people with depression who have symptoms of anxiety and insomnia.

 The side effects of mirtazapine include sedation, which is more common at lower drug doses.
-Other side effects include increased appetite, weight gain, and dry mouth (table 1).
+Other side effects include increased appetite, weight gain, and dry mouth (table 1 and table 2).
 Mirtazapine is less likely than other antidepressants to have sexual side effects.

 Bupropion — Bupropion is an antidepressant that changes the level of several neurochemicals in the brain but does not appear to have any direct effect on levels of serotonin.
 Bupropion has a mild stimulant action and may be especially effective in people with depression who have fatigue or poor concentration.